casangi/casadocs/docs/tasks/task_uvcontsub3.rst

 .. _Description:

 Description
-   .. warning:: **ALERT: uvcontsub3** is an experimental task and will
+   .. warning:: **ALERT: uvcontsub3** was an experimental task.
+It is
-      eventually replace the current **uvcontsub** code with the goal of taking less time and temporary disk space.
+                now deprecated and will be removed in an upcoming release.
+The tasks **uvcontsub** and **uvcontsub2021**
+                can be used as alternatives.

    **uvcontsub3** is a task to perform continuum fitting and subtraction in the uv plane